Social search: Social search engines

 A social search engine in an aspect can be thought of as a search engine that provides an answer for a question from another answer by identifying a person in the answer.
 That can happen by retrieving a user submitted query and determining that the query is related to the question; and provides an answer, including the link to the resource, as part of search results that are responsive to the query.

 Few social search engines depend only on online communities.
 Depending on the feature-set of a particular search engine, these results may then be saved and added to community search results, further improving the relevance of results for future searches of that keyword.

 Social search engines are considered a part of Web 2.0 because they use the collective filtering of online communities to elevate particularly interesting or relevant content using tagging.
 These descriptive tags add to the meta data embedded in Web pages, theoretically improving the results for particular keywords over time.
 A user will generally see suggested tags for a particular search term, indicating tags that have previously been added.

 An implementation of a social search engine is Aardvark.
 Aardvark is a social search engine that is based on the "village paradigm" which is about connecting the user who has a question with friends or friends of friends whom can answer his or her question.
 In Aadvark, a user ask a question in different ways that mostly involves online ways such as instant messaging, email, web input or other non-online ways such as text message or voice.
 The Aardvark algorithm forwards the question to someone in the asker extended social network who has the highest probability in knowing the answer to the question.
-Aadvark was obtained by Google in 2010 and Abandoned later in 2011.
+Aadvark was obtained by Google in 2010 and abandoned later in 2011.

 Potential drawbacks to social search lie in its open structure, as is the case with other tagged databases.
 As these are trust-based networks, unintentional or malicious misuse of tags in this context can lead to imprecise search results.

 There are number of social search engines that mainly based on tracking user information to order to provide related search results.
-Examples of this types are Smashfuse, SocialMention, Topsy and Social Searcher.
+Examples of this types are Smashfuse, SocialMention, Topsy and Social Searcher, originally linked to Facebook.
 Other versions of social engines have been launched, including Google Coop, Eurekster, Sproose, Rollyo, Anoox and Yahoo's MyWeb2.0.